What Is Premature Ejaculation?

 Benefits of Pelvic Floor Exercises

 Pelvic floor exercises are a great treatment to prevent premature ejaculation and the exercises also help to strengthen the muscles in the pelvic area, as well as to release tension from the pelvic area.
-Pelvic floor exercises, when performed routinely, enables men to keep from investing in male enhancement products and instead do something naturally and on their own.
-The exercises have been touted by researchers as a viable therapeutic option for the rehabilitation of premature ejaculation.
-Strong pelvic floor muscles gives us control over the bladder and bowel.
+Pelvic floor exercises, when performed routinely, enable men to keep from investing in male enhancement products and instead do something naturally and on their own.
+However, while the exercises have been touted by researchers as a viable therapeutic option for the rehabilitation of premature ejaculation, if this is something you are already experiencing, there is a premature ejaculation spray onlinethat can be used until the pelvic muscles are built up.
+Strong pelvic floor muscles give us control over the bladder and bowel.
 A weakened pelvic floor muscle means that the internal organs are not strongly supported and we may have problems controlling the release of urine, feces or flatus.

 Pelvic Floor European Study